-Starting April 16th and finishing on Arbor Day, April 30th, the Marshall County Crossroads team, Marshall County Solid Waste Management District, along with community leaders, are challenging residents to cleanup our community.
+Starting April 16th and finishing on Arbor Day, April 29th, the Marshall County Crossroads team, Marshall County Recycle Depot, along with community leaders, are challenging residents to cleanup our community.

 When: April 16 - 30, 2021